-Monthly Meetings are normally held in the Memorial Hall on the 4th Thursday afternoon of every month.
+Monthly meetings are once again being held in the Memorial Hall on the 4th Thursday afternoon of every month.
 They start promptly at 14.00 and will normally finish by 16.00.
 The dates, speakers and topics for the coming months are detailed in 'Dates for your Diary' below.

 - January - November meetings: please arrive by 13:45 to sign in and get seated for a 2pm start.